octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

 08/03/2014 - marirsg
-   I love the idea of contributing and being part of a greater effort and purpose.
+   I love the concept of contributing and being part of a greater effort and purpose.
 Kudos to github for providing this platform.

+Second Commit adding lines